Dina Pule

-Dina Pule is a South African politician who was Minister of Communications under President Jacob Zuma from October 2011 to July 2013.
-She was fired during a parliamentary inquiry into allegations that she had contravened the parliamentary code of conduct.
-The allegations were ultimately substantiated by Parliament's Joint Committee on Ethics and Members' Interests and by the Public Protector, leading Parliament to suspend and reprimand Pule.
+Dina Deliwe Pule (born 19 July 1960) is a South African politician who represents the African National Congress (ANC) in the National Assembly of South Africa.
+She has been the Deputy Secretary-General of the ANC Women's League since July 2023.
+Before that, she was Minister of Communications under President Jacob Zuma from October 2011 to July 2013.

-Pule is a member of the African National Congress (ANC).
-She first held public office as a Member of the Mpumalanga Provincial Legislature for a single term between 2004 and 2009.
+Born in Mpumalanga, Pule first held public office as a member of the Mpumalanga Provincial Legislature for a single term between 2004 and 2009.
 During that period, she held several portfolios as a Member of the Executive Council under former Premier Thabang Makwetla.
 After her election to the National Assembly in 2009, she served under Zuma as Deputy Minister of Communications from 2009 to 2010 and Deputy Minister in the Presidency for Performance Monitoring and Evaluation from 2010 to 2011, before being appointed to Zuma's cabinet in 2011.

-After the misconduct finding against her in August 2013, Pule declined to stand for re-election as an ordinary Member of Parliament in the 2014 general election.
+She was fired from the cabinet in July 2013 during a parliamentary inquiry into allegations that she had contravened the parliamentary code of conduct.
+The allegations were ultimately substantiated by Parliament's Joint Committee on Ethics and Members' Interests and by the Public Protector, leading Parliament to suspend and reprimand Pule.
+After this misconduct finding, Pule declined to stand for re-election as an ordinary Member of Parliament in the 2014 general election.

-In June 2022, Pule was appointed to the interim task team formed to lead the national ANC Women's League after the league's leadership corps was disbanded.
-At the ANC's 55th National Conference in December of that year, she was additionally elected to a five-year term as a member of the ANC National Executive Committee.
-She previously served on the committee between 2007 and 2012.
+At the ANC's 55th National Conference in December 2022, Pule was elected to a five-year term as a member of the ANC National Executive Committee.
+She had previously served on the committee between 2007 and 2012.
+Thereafter, she returned to the National Assembly in the 2024 general election.